-Community consultation, involvement and communication is essential to the success of any program that is designed to support Indigenous people.
+Community consultation, involvement and communication are essential to the success of any program that is designed to support Aboriginal and Torres Strait Islander peoples.
 Without it, you’re ‘dead in the water’

-I adopt the ‘3 cups of Tea’ model to engaging with the community.
+I personally adopt the ‘3 cups of Tea’ model to engaging with the community.

 “The first cup of tea, you are a stranger,

 The second cup, you are a friend,

 And the third cup of tea, you become family, and for family, we do anything”

 I also believe that the best time to develop a relationship or partnership with Indigenous people is when you don’t want anything.
 “I have seen people fail in their attempt to connect with community, simply because they want, or are motivated purely for their own needs.
 Aboriginal and Torres Strait Islander cultures are reciprocal in their nature.
 Ours, not mine.
 For the collective, rather than individual gain.